Johann-Wolfgang-von-Goethe-Gymnasium: The second school in Bernsdorf

-By reason of the continuously rising number of residents the school building had to be enlarged.
-In 1872, the building was extended with another two classrooms.
+The school building had to be enlarged because of the continuously rising number of residents.
+In 1872, the building was extended by another two classrooms.

 More than 220 children attended the school, all being taught by teacher Knorr.
-To overcome the situation, school fees were doubled and students not coming from Bernsdorf were suspended.
+To overcome this situation, school fees were doubled and students not coming from Bernsdorf were suspended.
 In 1872, a second teacher, Mr. Nestler, was hired.